From tropical rainforest to glaciers and eternal snow. Step by step to the roof of Africa via the Machame Route.

 Rest is essential today.
 After an early dinner you crawl into your sleeping bag, because around midnight the summit attempt begins.

 Descent through lush rainforest.
-After 3–4 hours of hiking you reach Mweka Gate,
+After 3–4 hours of hiking you reach Mweka Gate, where you sign out of Kilimanjaro National Park, and return to the hotel in Arusha.

 Today it must finally happen.
-Wave once more to that enormous mountain before the hotel driver takes you to the airport, or to the departure points for shuttle buses to Dar Es Salaam or Nairobi.
-Before you know it you're back home!
+Wave once more to that enormous mountain before the hotel driver takes you to the airport, or to the departure points for shuttle buses to Dar es Salaam or Nairobi.
+Before you know it, you're back home.

 The Machame Route is challenging, safe and incredibly beautiful.

-View all safari options here
+View all safari options